ohtuprojekti-eficode/Amandus/documentation/future_considerations.md

 At this moment, **all users have to register & login to the application in order to use the editor**.

-* When a user has logged in to the application and saves their changes, these changes will be automatically commited to a local repository on our server.
+* When a user has logged in to the application and saves their changes, these changes will be automatically committed to a local repository on our server.
 * If a user wants to push changes into a remote repository, e.g. a repository in GitHub, they have to first authorize the application with that external service.
 See [Authorizing with external Git services](#authorizing-with-external-git-services).

 **Note**: Users are not able to clone any repositories or create repositories of their own; the application simply clones one and the same repository from GitHub for all users to use, no matter whether they have connected to GitHub or not.
 For discussion, see [support for multiple users](#support-for-multiple-users).

 When a user logs in to the application, the following happens:

-1. The given username and password is sent as parameters to backend GraphQL with mutation login.
+1. The given username and password are sent as parameters to backend GraphQL with mutation login.
 2. Backend queries the database for a user with the given username and if a user is returned, it checks if given password matches with the one saved in the database with the `bcryptjs` library.
 2. If a user is found and the password matches, a token is created with `jsonwebtoken` library.
 The token is encoded with fields
     * **id**: user's id in the database,
     * **username**: username and
     * **githubToken**: value undefined at this point.
-3. This token is then returend with the response to the frontend, where the token is saved to the LocalStorage.
+3. This token is then returned with the response to the frontend, where the token is saved to LocalStorage.
 4. The token is read from LocalStorage and added to authorization header with each request made to the backend.
 5. The backend checks for a token with each incoming request in the context.
 If a token is found,
-    * the database is queried for a user with the id in the decoded token.
+    * The database is queried for a user with the id in the decoded token.
 If a user is found, it is attached to context in field `currentUser`.
     * The field `githubToken`is also decoded from the token and attached to context, whether it is undefined or not.

 #### Security issues

-Currently, the authorization token is stored in LocalStorage, which we recognize is a great security risk.
+Currently, the authorization token is stored in LocalStorage, which we recognize as a great security risk.
 As explained above, the token contains the user’s id, username and the GitHub authorization token if it exists.
-Neither the local token nor GitHub token expire, which means that **if the app token ends up in the wrong hands, they could not only gain access to this application, but also potentially to the user’s GitHub account**.
+Neither the local token nor GitHub token expire, which means that **if the app token ends up in wrong hands, they could not only gain access to this application, but also potentially to the user’s GitHub account**.

 For these reasons, **it is important to remove the token from LocalStorage after each session, by either logging out or manually removing the token**.

 ### Future considerations

-For the above mentioned reasons, we see that it would be best
+For the reasons mentioned above, we see that it would be best

-* to set an expiry time for auth tokens,
+* to set an expiration time for auth tokens,
 * use refresh tokens and
 * store the tokens in memory instead of LocalStorage.